The Derby Day: The painting

 'Will you?' said Egg, his courage rising as he saw two policemen approaching.
-'Then I call the lot of you — the Quaker there, no more a Quaker than I am, and that fellow that thinks he looks like a farmer — you are a parcel of thieves!'
+'Then I call the lot of you – the Quaker there, no more a Quaker than I am, and that fellow that thinks he looks like a farmer – you are a parcel of thieves!'

 'So they are, sir,' said a meek-looking lad who joined us; 'they have cleaned me out.'

-'Now move off; clear out of this!' said the police; and the gang walked away, the clergyman turning and extending his arms in the act of blessing me and Egg."
+'Now move off; clear out of this!' said the police; and the gang walked away, the clergyman turning and extending his arms in the act of blessing me and Egg.

 Further left, a young country man in smock is being held back by his woman to prevent him from joining in.
 In the centre, an acrobat is ready to perform with his son, but the attention of the thin young boy has been distracted by a lavish picnic banquet that is being laid out.
 Spectators throng behind, drinking champagne in their carriages, with the racecourse grandstand visible in the background.
 At the far right, a well-dressed man leans against the carriage of his young mistress.
-Echoing her position, a high class prostitute in brown riding clothes is on the extreme left, one of many seen that could be seen each day riding in Hyde Park.
+Echoing her position, a high-class prostitute in black riding clothes is on the extreme left, one of many that could be seen each day riding in Hyde Park.
 To the right, a thief can be seen stealing a gold watch from a man with his hands in his pockets.
-Also visible are a group of musicians, and a group of beggars, and street vendors selling their wares.
+Also visible are a group of musicians, a group of beggars, and street vendors selling their wares.

 The Royal Academician John Evan Hodgson noted:

 Research by Dr Mary Cowling indicates that Frith depicted individuals from nearly one hundred distinct social types from the finely graduated class system in Victorian England, each distinguished by its particular clothing and physical appearance.
 Frith believed in physiognomy, so each individual bears the features thought to be typical of his or her social position and character.